 - : Near-immunity to two types of creatures.
 By now you should have 20 Wisdom, and beasts and plants both tend to have low Wisdom saves.
 Unfortunately, beasts stopped being threatening a long time ago (especially if you prepare Animal Friendship) and plant creatures are rare, so this will rarely matter.

 Circle of the Moon allows the Druid to use Wild Shape as a combat form.
 Depending on the composition of your party, this may allow you to take the place of your party’s Fighter-equivalent, filling space as a Defender and Striker.
 However, in most parties the Druid is taking the place of the Cleric-equivalent, so you may need to drop out of Wild Shape in order to cast spells from time to time.
 You also may not have enough Wild Shape uses to be in Wild Shape in every encounter of a full adventuring day (the adventuring day guidelines recommend 6-8 encounters per day) if your hit points don’t hold up or if you need to drop out of Wild Shape to cast spels.
 Fortunately, you can still use leveled spells in encounters where you’re not using Wild Shape.

 Because Wild Shape adds a second pool of hit points on top of your regular hit points, Circle of the Moon is arguably the most durable druid, and at level 2 the Circle of the Moon Druid is arguably the strongest character in the game.
-However, mastering Wild Shape is difficult, so I encourage you to read my Practical Guide to Wild Shape.
+However, mastering Wild Shape is difficult, so I encourage you to read our Practical Guide to Wild Shape.